Abd-elr4hman/Autonomous-Industry-Intelligence-Report-Generation-Agent/readme.md

 5. The system should accept a high-level query (e.g., "Generate a strategy intelligence report for the electric vehicle market and its key players") and autonomously handle the entire process, from research to final report generation.

-#### Deliverables

-1. A working solution that accepts a business-level query and outputs a comprehensive industry report.

-2. Clear explanation of your approach, including how the system is structured and how tasks are handled.

-3. Sample output demonstrating the final report, which should include sections like market trends, competitor analysis, and strategic recommendations.

-4. Documentation explaining how the system works and its workflow from input to output.

 ## Architecture

 To meet the functional requirements above I will use one of the AI agent frameworks outthere...